FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 The real estate wholesaler’s right to purchase the property (aka, their equitable interest granted by the Doctrine of Equitable Conversion) is the ONLY legal and marketable asset a wholesaler can sell/market without obtaining a Virginia real estate license.

-A Virginia wholesaler’s equitable rights can be transferred using a legal document known as an Assignment of Contract.
+A Virginia wholesaler’s equitable rights can be transferred using a legal document known as an assignment of contract.
 It facilitates the transfer of the right to purchase a property from the wholesaler to a new buyer.

 The Assignment of Contract stipulates that an alternative buyer now has the right to purchase the home from the seller at the stated price in the assignment.